The man became famous due to his ability to do nothing: now he makes money on it

 The concept of offering to be a partner in a restaurant or on a shopping trip is not uncommon in Japan.
 But Morimoto may have been the first to undertake a wide variety of "assignments" simply at the expense of the cost of the car and, if necessary, food.

-Almost a quarter of a million people follow him online, he wanders around the city, and often outside it, meeting with a constant stream of customers.
-“Man-for-hire” resonated in this land of workaholics and conformists.
+Followed by almost a quarter of a million people online, he roams the city and often beyond, meeting a constant stream of clients.
+“Man-for-hire” found a response in this country of workaholics and conformists.

 Thousands of interesting encounters, his experience helped him make a living.
 He has written four books, including a manga comic strip, on how to join clients for a few hours in a cafe or for a walk, or even provide moral support when a client files for divorce.